awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-codebuild-cmk.md

 **Description**

-The AWSConfigRemediation\-ConfigureCodeBuildProjectWithKMSCMK runbook encrypts an AWS CodeBuild \(CodeBuild\) project's build artifacts using the AWS Key Management Service \(AWS KMS\) key you specify\.
+The AWSConfigRemediation\-ConfigureCodeBuildProjectWithKMSCMK runbook encrypts an AWS CodeBuild \(CodeBuild\) project's build artifacts using the AWS Key Management Service \(AWS KMS\) customer managed key you specify\.
 AWS Config must be enabled in the AWS Region where you run this automation\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-ConfigureCodeBuildProjectWithKMSCMK)